 •• Rules For All Sports: To be eligible for playoffs, participants must play in at least 3 regular season games for their team.
 The purpose of the League Rep(s) are not to referee the games.
 Team captains and their teams are expected to referee their own games accordingly and responsibly.
 League Rep(s) will step-in to make important calls and clarify rules at their own discretion.
 If issues arise, team captains are asked to speak with the League Rep(s).
 No players except for captains should approach the League Rep(s) with issues. ••

-- Teams are advised to be at the courts 10 minutes before the game.
+- Teams are advised to be at the courts 10 minutes before the round.

 - Teams are comprised of 6 players on the court, with a minimum of 2 female players on the floor at all times.
 At minimum, a team must field at least 4 players.
 If only 1 female player is present, the team must play with one less player; if NO female players are present, the team will automatically forfeit the game.

-- A regular season match will consist of 15 minutes.
-The team with the higher number of points at the end of 15 minutes will be awarded the win.
+- A regular season game will consist of 15 minutes (if 5 teams) or 25 minutes (if 4 teams).
+The team with the higher number of points at the end of each timed game will be awarded the win.

 - Each volleyball round is scheduled for 90 minutes overall.
-Each teams will play 4 other opponents with a 1-game break randomly scheduled.
+Each teams will play 3 or 4 other opponents, randomly scheduled.

-- In the event of a tie at the end of 15 minutes in a regular season match, the two teams will play a 1-point showdown to declare the winner of that game.
+- In the event of a tie at the end of each timed game in the regular season, the two teams will play a 1-point showdown to declare the winner of that game.

-- At the end of each round, the team with the highest number of matches won will receive 3 points in the standings.
+- At the end of each round, the team with the highest number of games won will receive 3 points in the standings.
 The 2nd-ranked team will get 2 points, the 3rd-ranked team will get 1 point, and the bottom 2 teams will get 0 points.
-In the event of a tie for 1st, 2nd, or 3rd place, the team with the larger point differential will be given the tiebreaker.
+In the event of a tie for 1st, 2nd, or 3rd place, the team which won the head-to-head matchup will be given the tiebreaker.

 - Team captains and players are required to self-officiate and call their own fouls.

-- The team with a break during the round are required to help to keep score for the other 2 games.
+- For rounds featuring 5 teams, the team with a break during the round are required to help to keep score for the other 2 games.

 B. GAME PLAY

-- Team captains will rock-paper-scissors for opening serve of the ball.
+- Team captains will rock-paper-scissors prior to the game — with the winner choosing whether to begin with the serve of the ball or which side of the court to play on.
+The other team will select from the remaining option.
 The game will start with one team serving the ball.

 - Players must rotate positions as well as serve with each side-out.